intel-lab-lkp/linux/Documentation/power/runtime_pm.rst

 device in that case.
 If there is no idle callback, or if the callback returns 0, then the PM core will attempt to carry out a runtime suspend of the device, also respecting devices configured for autosuspend.
 In essence this means a call to pm_runtime_autosuspend().

-To prevent this (for example, if the callback routine has started a delayed suspend), the routine must return a non-zero value.
-Negative error return codes are ignored by the PM core.
+To prevent this suspension (for example, if the callback routine has scheduled a delayed suspend or determined the device cannot be idle), the routine must return a non-zero value (typically -EBUSY or -EAGAIN).
+Unlike ->runtime_suspend() and ->runtime_resume(), the PM core does not treat negative return codes from ->runtime_idle() as a fatal device error; any non-zero value simply stops the PM core from suspending the device.

 The helper functions provided by the PM core, described in `Section 4`_, guarantee that the following constraints are met with respect to runtime PM